April 29, 2025

 • The Story Of …

-Want more name ideas for your podcast?
-Try out Riverside’s free podcast name generator to get the right name for your show.
-For example, if you want a funny podcast name idea, you just need to tell the generator and it’ll pop out relevant names.
+Want more podcast name ideas for 2025?
+Try out Riverside's free podcast name generator to get the right name for your show.
+For example, if you want a funny podcast name idea, you just need to tell the generator your podcast genre and style preferences, and it'll generate relevant name suggestions tailored to your content.

 Always check for name availability before locking one in.
-Take your short list of potential podcast names and give each one a quick Google to see if they exist in the real world.
-If one does, just move on to the next one.
+Take your short list of potential podcast names and give each one a quick Google search to see if they exist in the real world.
+Also check podcast directories like Apple Podcasts and Spotify, domain name availability, and social media handles to ensure consistent branding across platforms.
+If a name is already taken, just move on to the next one.
 No name is worth the confusion and potential legal problems that come from copying another show.

 Coming up with a great podcast name is one of the most important parts of the whole process (not as important as topic ideas, though).